vralle/vralle-lazyload/README.md

 ### Exclude images

-By CSS-class on the plugin settings page.
+By CSS-class - the plugin options page.

-And/or add filter:
+And/or filter `do_vralle_lazyload`:
 ```
 add_filter('do_vralle_lazyload', 'my_handler');
 function my_handler()